samagosti7/Project-3----Python/README.md

 ### Project Goals

-The main goal of this game is to create a fun entertaining game that is interactive to the user and to display the basic use of the Python language.
-The user will play against the computer making the game more engaging.
+My main objective was to use python to create a functional battleship game, slightly immersive so that the user stays entertained and robust enough to handle user error.
+The user plays against the computer, who guesses ship locations at random.

 ### User Goals:

 First Time Visitor Goals
-- As a first-time visitor, I want to be engaged with the concept of the game.
+- First time visitors should be able to easily learn the rules of the game.
-- As a first-time visitor, I want to be able to easily understand the rules of the game.
+- First time visitors should be able to interact with the UI easily enough that they can see a game through to the end without complication.
-- As a first-time visitor, I want to play the game to win.
+- First time visitors should look to play the game to beat the computer.
 Returning Visitor Goals
-- As a Returning Visitor, I want to beat the computer.
+- Returning visitors should look to beat the computer.

-Frequent User Goals
+- Returning visitors should check in to see if new features have been added.
-- As a Frequent User, I want to check to see if there are more features added.
+- Returning visitors could return to the game as an introduction to others, showing where a functional battleship game can be found online.

 ### User Expectations: